skypjack/entt/docs/md/entity.md

 both the entities and a list of references to their components sooner or later.
 Multi-pass guarantee won't break in any case and the performance should even benefit from it further.

+# Beyond this document

+There are many other features and functions not listed in this document.<br/>
+`EnTT` and in particular its ECS part is in continuous development and some things could be forgotten, others could have been omitted on purpose to reduce the size of this file.
+Unfortunately, some parts may even be outdated and still to be updated.

+For further information, it's recommended to refer to the documentation included in the code itself or join the official channels to ask a question.